Skip to main content

 Reflection & Learnings

-This project demonstrated how strategic UX thinking extends beyond individual designs to systematic process improvement, proving that the most elegant designs fail without clear implementation guidance.
+This project proved that strategic UX thinking extends beyond individual designs into systematic process improvement.
+The most elegant designs fail without clear implementation guidance.

 What Worked Well

-• Treating Documentation as a UX Problem: Approaching documentation with the same rigor as user-facing products by identifying the needs of users (developers, QA, stakeholders) and designing solutions specifically for them.
+• Treating Documentation as a UX Problem: Applied the same rigor used for user-facing products, identifying the needs of internal users (developers, QA, stakeholders) and designing solutions specifically for them.

-• Balancing Constraints with Principles: Working within existing platform limitations while building a foundation that can scale and evolve.
+• Balancing Constraints with Principles: Worked within existing platform limitations while building a foundation that could scale and evolve.

-• Using Narrative Context: Enhancing technical specifications with storytelling to explain the "why" behind decisions, not just the "what."
+• Using Narrative Context: Enhanced technical specifications with storytelling to explain the “why” behind decisions, not just the “what.”

-• Leveraging Hybrid Background: Utilizing my combined expertise in design, development, and technical writing to bridge creative and technical teams effectively.
+• Leveraging Hybrid Background: Combined expertise in design, development, and technical writing to bridge creative and technical teams effectively.

-• Embedding Documentation in Workflow: Integrating documentation into the process rather than treating it as a separate deliverable, ensuring it remains current and valuable.
+• Embedding Documentation in Workflow: Integrated documentation into the process rather than treating it as a separate deliverable, keeping it current and valuable.

 Challenges Faced & How I Overcame Them

-• Tool Limitations: Navigating existing platforms (SharePoint, existing wikis) while building a foundation for future improvements, proving value before requesting new tools.
+• Tool Limitations: Navigated existing platforms (SharePoint, wikis) while building a foundation for future improvements, proving value before requesting new tools.

-• Adoption Resistance: Demonstrating immediate value through pilot projects before asking for behavior changes, focusing on showing results rather than simply explaining.
+• Adoption Resistance: Demonstrated immediate value through pilot projects before requesting behavior changes, leading with results rather than explanations.

-• Resource Constraints: Proving ROI through small-scale pilots before seeking full implementation resources, gradually building momentum.
+• Resource Constraints: Proved ROI through small-scale pilots before seeking full implementation resources, building momentum incrementally.

-• Knowledge Gaps: Leveraging my coding background to quickly master AEM and technical constraints, becoming fluent in both design and development languages.
+• Knowledge Gaps: Leveraged my coding background to rapidly master AEM and its technical constraints, becoming fluent in both design and development languages.

-• Maintaining Living Documentation: Integrating documentation updates into the development process instead of treating them as separate tasks.
+• Maintaining Living Documentation: Integrated documentation updates directly into the development process instead of treating them as separate tasks.

 What I Would Do Differently

-• Start with More Structured Pilot Testing: I would gather quantitative baseline metrics from the outset to better demonstrate improvement and ROI.
+• Start with Structured Pilot Testing: Gather quantitative baseline metrics from the outset to demonstrate improvement and ROI more clearly.

-• Establish Formal Training Program: Create a structured onboarding to accelerate adoption across larger teams rather than relying solely on organic adoption.
+• Establish a Formal Training Program: Build structured onboarding to accelerate adoption across larger teams rather than relying on organic growth.

 Key Strategic Insights

-• Documentation is UX Strategy in Action: This project illustrated that strategic UX thinking extends beyond individual designs to include systematic process improvement.
-The most elegant designs require clear implementation guidance to succeed.
+• Documentation is UX Strategy in Action: Strategic UX thinking extends beyond individual designs to systematic process improvement.
+The most elegant designs need clear implementation guidance to succeed.

-• My Unique Value Proposition: My combination of design skills, technical knowledge, and UX strategy allowed me to create documentation that actively shaped better user experiences while navigating platform constraints.
-I acted as a bridge between creative ambition and technical feasibility.
+• Multidisciplinary Advantage: My combination of design skills, technical knowledge, and UX strategy enabled documentation that actively shaped better user experiences while navigating platform constraints.
+I operated as the bridge between creative ambition and technical feasibility.

-• Broader Impact: The framework I created served as a model for other initiatives on Intel.com, demonstrating how strong documentation can bridge organizational silos, preserve institutional knowledge, and elevate design excellence throughout the enterprise.
+• Broader Impact: The framework became a model for other Intel.com initiatives, demonstrating how strong documentation bridges organizational silos, preserves institutional knowledge, and elevates design excellence across the enterprise.

 ← Back to Work